Natasha St-Pier: 2017 - 2022: Three devotional albums

 In June 2017, St-Pier co-hosted the second edition of the Angels Music Awards, prizes given in France for contemporary Christian music.
-The event was held at the venue Olympia in Paris and was sponsored by the Christian music group Glorious.
+The event was held at the venue Olympia in Paris and was sponsored by the Catholic music group Glorious.
 During the evening, she also sang her singles "Vivre d’Amour" and "Cap Enragé".
 The award ceremony was broadcast on radio stations of the network Radio chrétiennes francophone (RCF) and on television station KTO.
 During the evening, St-Pier whispered to the Pouzin brothers of Glorious: "J’apprécie beaucoup vos mélodies" (I really enjoy your melodies).

 In January 2018, St-Pier gave a concert in the cathedral at Le Puy-en-Velay, centred on her songs based on the poetry of Saint Thérèse of Lisieux from the 2013 album Thérèse – Vivre d'amour.
 Although concerts at the cathedral are required to have religious content, approval was quickly given, based on St-Pier's concert in the same town in October 2014.
 On 9 August that year, St-Pier gave a concert ("Confidences pour un piano") at Courseulles-sur-Mer in Normandy, as part of a week-long festival of Acadian culture ("La semaine Acadienne").

 Also in 2018, St-Pier released a new album (3 August) based on the poetry of Saint Thérèse, five years after Thérèse – Vivre d'amour.
 The new album was titled Aimer c'est tout donner, and featured music and lyrics by Thomas and Benjamin Pouzin of Glorious.
 Two singles were released from the album, "Aimer c'est tout donner" (To love is to give everything) and "Le cantique des cantiques" (The song of songs).
 The latter single alludes to the Biblical Song of Songs, and was recorded with the group Glorious, who also included the track in their 2018 album Promesse.
 Natasha St-Pier made a tour to promote the album in Catholic churches, commencing 28 September that year.